Kehrlann/spring-security-architecture-workshop/README.md

 ## Not covered here

 Sorry, we won't have the time to cover everything.
 We could spend a entire week if we went deep on all things!
-Notably, we won't cover:
+Notably, we probably will not cover:

 - Any specific security scheme or pattern, other than in passing (e.g. OAuth, SAML, ...)
 - Reactive-HTTP Security: it is fairly similar to Servlet.
 Refer to